 If you have accidentally broken the glass in a round window or want to replace it for some other reason, there are plenty of options for purchasing a round pane of glass that will fit into your round window.
 You can then replace the glass as though you were fitting it for any other kind of window.
-These kinds of window are often in difficult areas, so you may find it hard to get the right location.
-A ladder is vital for this installation.
+These kinds of windows are often in difficult areas, so you may find it hard to get to the location, where a ladder could come in handy for this installation.
 You can complete this project in a few hours if you have the right home improvement tools and a few basic skills.

 Step 1 - Remove the Old Glass

 Remove the old glass from the window.
 Put on some safety gloves and safety glasses for better protection.
 Gently remove all of the glass from the window with a hammer and a pair of pliers, using the hammer to gently knock it out of position by tapping the frame.
 Set all of the old glass into a safe place, and then put it into your recycling.
 You should remove all of the glass before proceeding.

 Step 2 - Remove the Old Putty